Deanna Stellato-Dudek: 2025–26 season: Milano Cortina Olympics

 Stellato-Dudek/Deschamps started their season in early September by winning gold at the 2025 CS John Nicks International Pairs Competition.
 During the event, Stellato-Dudek/Deschamps became the first pair team to perform an assisted backflip in an ISU competition.

 They then went on to win the silver medal at the 2025 Grand Prix de France.
 "For me, winning the medal means that we fought through, and despite the mistakes, we didn't give up," said Stellato-Dudek after the free skate.

 Two weeks later, Stellato-Dudek and Deschamps competed at 2025 Skate Canada International where they won their third consecutive Skate Canada International title.
 The team placed second in the short program after some mistakes.
 “For us, it was more attack than what we did in France,” said Deschamps when comparing the performances.
 “We got some little silly mistakes on some stuff, but it’s okay.
 We’ll get back and work on them to make sure that doesn’t happen.”
 Stellato-Dudek and Deschamps went on to place first in the free skate with a new season's best, moving up first place overall.
 “We’ve won Skate Canada before, but this one, it holds so much weight being in the big year,” said Stellato-Dudek.
 “We’re just really proud that we can have this victory in front of a home crowd.”

+The following month, the duo finished sixth at the 2025–26 Grand Prix Final.
+"I don't really know what to say when it's like so far from how we practice," said Stellato-Dudek after the free skate.
+"We felt ready and everything," added Deschamps.
+"We had some good performances, but we need to do it more often, it's not enough right now.
+We will take a week off to recover."